yjmantilla/yjmantilla.github.io/bubbles/movies.md

 - Prisoners
 - Love, Death & Robots (2019) - Beyond the Aquila Rift
 - The lives of others
+- The Secret Life of Walter Mitty
+- Into the Wild

 ## Encanto